 When you’re talking about a lab-based blood test like InsideTracker, the science is the same as if you did your testing through a place like LabCorp or Quest Diagnostics; the only difference is in how you’re providing the sample.

-A continuous glucose monitor like Levels can also be informative; the company uses the Abbot Libre Sense Glucose Sport Biosensor, which was based on a sensor originally developed for people living with diabetes (Eliud Kipchoge wore the same one while training for and competing in the NN Mission Marathon before this summer’s Tokyo Games).
-In non-diabetic users, CGM-derived glucose measurements corresponded with blood test glucose levels, according to a 2015 study published in PLOS One.
+A continuous glucose monitor like Levels can also be informative; the company uses an Abbot continuous glucose monitor based on a sensor originally developed for people living with diabetes and only available by prescription.
+(Eliud Kipchoge wore a non-prescription, sport-specific version of an Abbot sensor – Libre Sense Glucose Sport Biosensor – with the accompanying Supersapiens app, while training for and competing in the NN Mission Marathon before this summer’s Tokyo Games).
+In non-diabetic users, CGM-derived glucose measurements corresponded with blood glucose levels, according to a 2015 study published in PLOS One.